billtoday/docs/index.md

 ## About bill.today
 ### What is bill.today?
-bill.today allows your applications to focus on getting its job done, without having to worry about payment.
+bill.today allows your applications to focus on getting their job done, without having to worry about payment.
 All your app does is running a simple check for the appId against the bill.today server and you get back a json object that tells you only what you need to now: